-Hans Zimmer took over for "Mission Impossible 2" (2000) giving us a nice action score with some beautiful guitar music to listen to while suffering through the movie.
+"Mission Impossible 2" (2000) gave us a us a nice action score by Hans Zimmer with some beautiful guitar music to listen to while suffering through the movie.

-"Mission Impossible 3" (2006) was pretty good and so was the Michael Giacchino score which used the theme nicely (which is really all that matters).
+"Mission Impossible 3" (2006) was pretty good and the Michael Giacchino score which used the theme nicely was great!

 "I Spy" (1965-1968), starring Robert Culp and Bill Cosby had an original score for each of its 82 episodes.
 Two-thirds composed by Earle Hagen, and one-third by Hugo Friedhofer.
 Hagen himself produced and recorded the first LP on the Warner Bros. label in 1966 and Capitol produced the second one in 1968.
 They each have different arrangements of the I Spy theme and a couple of tracks are the same tune with different arrangements and titles.
 Most importantly, they're BOTH ON CD!